Digressive/Office-Update/README.md

 ## Features and Requirements

-* This utility will check for and download update files for Office 365 and Office 2019.
+* This utility will check for and download update files for Microsoft Office.
 * It can be configured to remove old update files.
 * It can be configured to create and e-mail a log file.
 * The utility requires the Office Deployment Tool [a free download available here.](https://www.microsoft.com/en-us/download/details.aspx?id=49117)
 * The utility requires at least PowerShell 5.0.
-* This utility has been tested on Windows 11, Windows 10, Windows Server 2016 and Windows Server 2019 and updating Office 2019 and 365 installations.
+* This utility has been tested on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019 and Windows Server 2016.

 ### Folder Structure